RX309Electronics/LSC_Indoor_camera/README.md

 mount -a
 mount -av
 ```
+## Mounting and preparing the environment for the Tuya stuff
 Now it should have mounted the basic Linux directories like proc, dev and sys, now most commands should also work.
 But we also need to mount the other partitions so we can get acess to the juicy Tuya custom stuff.
 Simply run these commands below:
 ```
+echo /sbin/mdev > /proc/sys/kernel/hotplug
+/sbin/mdev -s && echo "mdev is ok......" mkdir /var/cache
+mkdir /var/run
+mkdir /var/log
+mkdir /var/spool
 mkdir -p /mnt/config
 mount -t jffs2 /dev/mtdblock6 /mnt/config
 mount -t squashfs /dev/mtdblock7 /usr mount --bind /usr/modules /lib/modules
+tmp_etc_dir=/tmp/etc
+cp -Rf /etc/  $tmp_etc_dir
+/bin/mount --bind $tmp_etc_dir/ /etc/
+/bin/mount --bind /mnt/config /data/
+ifconfig lo 127.0.0.1
+export PATH=/tmp/bin:/tmp/sbin:/bin:/sbin:/usr/bin:/usr/sbin:/usr/local/bin
+export LD_LIBRARY_PATH=/tmp/lib:/lib:/usr/lib:/usr/local/lib
 ```

 After that you should have access to the config files in /mnt/config and the Tuya stuff in /usr and /usr/local.
-I also included all commands in a file called 'basic_init' which contains all the commands to mount he basic /dev, /tsys and /proc directories and mount the config and Tuya USR partition you can simply copy and paste [This](https://github.com/RX309Electronics/LSC_Indoor_camera/blob/main/basic_init). into the shell.
+I also included all commands in a file called 'basic_init' which contains all the commands to mount the basic /dev, /sys and /proc directories and mount the config and Tuya USR partition and prepare the system you can simply copy and paste [This](https://github.com/RX309Electronics/LSC_Indoor_camera/blob/main/basic_init). into the shell.
+This script contains eveyrhting from the inittab, rcS and start_app script thats needed to set up the environment and load drivers.

 # Analysing the system
 After you are into the shell you can do a lot of things because its just a basic Linux system with a few utilities and commands.